Tropical Fukaya Algebras: Composition maps

-\subsection{Composition maps}
+\section{Composition maps}

-In this section, we describe an \ainfty algebra whose composition maps are given by treed holomorphic maps in a broken manifold, with boundary in a Lagrangian contained in the complement of the normal crossing divisor.
-The result is summarized in Theorem \ref{thm:yields-br} at the end of the section.
+In this section, we describe \ainfty algebras, called \em{Fukaya algebras} whose composition maps are given by counts of treed holomorphic maps, both in an ordinary symplectic manifold and in a broken manifold.
+The boundary of the disks map to a Lagrangian, which in the broken case, is contained in the complement of relative divisors.

-We recall the count of pseudoholomorphic treed disks that defines the structure coefficients of the Fukaya algebra.
-Let $q$ be a formal variable and $\Lambda$ the {\em universal Novikov field} of formal sums with rational coefficients